CSEmbree/yaaraa/README.md

 *******************************************************************
 ## 7. REFERENCES
 *******************************************************************
-Whole documentation can be found in the raraa "docs" directory.
+Whole documentation can be found in the _Yaaraa_ "docs" directory.

 Depedant libraries documention:
  * arecord